Bible App logo

 These are the chiefs of David’s Mighty Men, the ones who linked arms with him as he took up his kingship, with all Israel joining in, helping him become king in just the way GOD had spoken regarding Israel.
 The list of David’s Mighty Men: Jashobeam son of Hacmoni was chief of the Thirty.
 Singlehandedly he killed three hundred men, killed them all in one skirmish.
 Next was Eleazar son of Dodai the Ahohite, one of the Big Three of the Mighty Men.
 He was with David at Pas Dammim, where the Philistines had mustered their troops for battle.
 It was an area where there was a field of barley.
 The army started to flee from the Philistines and then took its stand right in that field—and turned the tide!
 They slaughtered the Philistines, GOD helping them—a huge victory.
 The Big Three from the Thirty made a rocky descent to David at the Cave of Adullam while a company of Philistines was camped in the Valley of Rephaim.
 David was holed up in the Cave while the Philistines were prepared for battle at Bethlehem.
 David had a sudden craving: “What I wouldn’t give for a drink of water from the well in Bethlehem, the one at the gate!”
 The Three penetrated the Philistine camp, drew water from the well at the Bethlehem gate, shouldered it, and brought it to David.
 And then David wouldn’t drink it!
 He poured it out as a sacred offering to GOD, saying, “I’d rather be damned by God than drink this!
 It would be like drinking the lifeblood of these men—they risked their lives to bring it.”
 So he refused to drink it.
 These are the kinds of things that the Big Three of the Mighty Men did.

-These constitute the list of the mighty men whom David had: Jashobeam, the son of a Hachmonite, the chief of the thirty; he lifted up his spear against three hundred whom he killed at one time.
+These constitute the list of David’s mighty men: Jashobeam, the son of a Hachmonite, the chief of the thirty; he wielded his spear against three hundred whom he killed at one time.
 After him was Eleazar the son of Dodo, the Ahohite, who was one of the three mighty men.
-He was with David at Pasdammim when the Philistines were gathered together there to battle, and there was a plot of ground full of barley; and the people fled before the Philistines.
-They took their stand in the midst of the plot and defended it, and struck down the Philistines; and the LORD saved them by a great victory.
-Now three of the thirty chief men went down to the rock to David, into the cave of Adullam, while the army of the Philistines was camping in the valley of Rephaim.
+He was with David at Pas-dammim when the Philistines were gathered together there to battle, and there was a plot of land full of barley; and the people fled from the Philistines.
+But they took their stand in the midst of the plot and defended it, and defeated the Philistines; and the LORD saved them with a great victory.
+Now three of the thirty chief men went down to the rock to David, into the cave of Adullam, while the army of the Philistines was camping in the Valley of Rephaim.
 David was then in the stronghold, while the garrison of the Philistines was then in Bethlehem.
-David had a craving and said, “Oh that someone would give me water to drink from the well of Bethlehem, which is by the gate!”
-So the three broke through the camp of the Philistines and drew water from the well of Bethlehem which was by the gate, and took it and brought it to David; nevertheless David would not drink it, but poured it out to the LORD; and he said, “Be it far from me before my God that I should do this.
+And David had a craving and said, “Oh that someone would give me water to drink from the well of Bethlehem, which is by the gate!”
+So the three broke through the camp of the Philistines and drew water from the well of Bethlehem which was by the gate, and took it and brought it to David; however, David would not drink it, but poured it out to the LORD; and he said, “Far be it from me before my God that I would do this.
 Shall I drink the blood of these men who went at the risk of their lives?
-For at the risk of their lives they brought it.”
+For they brought it at the risk of their lives.”
 Therefore he would not drink it.
-These things the three mighty men did.
+The three mighty men did these things.

 This is the list of David’s mighty men: Jashobeam, the son of a Hachmonite, the chief of the thirty [heroes].
 He lifted up his spear against three hundred whom he killed at one time.
 Next to him [in rank] was Eleazar the son of Dodo the Ahohite, who was one of the three mighty men.
 He was with David at Pasdammim [where David had killed Goliath] and there the Philistines were gathered together for battle, and there was a plot of ground full of barley; and the people [of Israel] fled before the Philistines.
 But they took their stand in the midst of that plot and defended it, and killed the Philistines; and the LORD rescued them by a great victory.
 [2 Sam 23:9, 10] Three of the thirty chief men went down to the rock to David, into the cave of Adullam, while the army of the Philistines was camped in the Valley of Rephaim.
 David was then in the stronghold, while the garrison of the Philistines was in Bethlehem.
 David had a craving and said, “Oh that someone would give me a drink of water from the well of Bethlehem, which is next to the gate!”
 Then the three [mighty men] broke through the camp of the Philistines and drew water out of the well of Bethlehem which was next to the gate, and brought it to David.
 But David would not drink it; he poured it out to the LORD [as an offering]; and he said, “Far be it from me before my God that I would do this thing!
 Shall I drink the blood of these men who have put their lives in jeopardy?
 For they brought it at the risk of their lives.”
 So he would not drink it.
 These things the three mighty men did.